qinhanbaiyi/qinhanbaiyi_personal_daily_log/Daily_Shedule.md

 # 2021
 ## September
 ### 10.20
-+ download DNA files
++ download DNA files  finished
 + lsp.config
-+ markdown_preview
++ markdown_preview  --i forget to copy config file to my init.lua
-+ python: data structure and algorithms at least 15 lessons
++ python: data structure and algorithms at least 15 lessons -- 5 lessons finished at study region
-+ read aloud for the science of logic
++ read aloud for the science of logic  -- current do
-+ search a little of quizes for python excises
++ search a little of quizes for python excises  -- unfinished

 ### 10.19
 + download DNA files